sacundim/tau-sigma/example-data/README.md

 contribute much to the result.

 In any case, the most important thing about this data isn't the exact value of the deviation at any one sampling interval.
+What I'm interested in here is:

+1. The approximate inflection points the stability curve;
-The most important thing, to my judgement, is the shape of the stability curve.
+2. The order of magnitude of the stability values.

 ![Arnold #36 daily rates](../images/arnold36_frequency.png)